WHAT TO DO IN THE YORKSHIRE DALES

 More information on historic sites and stately homes in North Yorkshire can be found at www.castleandgardens.co.uk, www.english-heritage.org.uk, and www.nationaltrust.org.uk.

 3. Arts and Crafts.
-The Yorkshire Dales and the neighboring Lake District and North York Moors National Parks (www.brigantia.co.uk) are home to many fine potters, furniture makers, landscape painters and many other artists and craftspeople.
-In the past several years, Reeth has developed into quite a center for craftspeople and artists and a pleasant afternoon can be spent browsing in the workshops in the Reeth Dales Centre (for a partial list of the workshops, visit Reeth Arts and Crafts).
-Cumbria is the home of one of the finest pottery festivals in England, Potfest, which is held for three days at the beginning of August (www.potfest.co.uk).
-The world famous Swaledale Woollens, where most of the goods for sale are hand knit in Swaledale, is located in Muker (www.swaledalewoollens.co.uk).
-The best nearby craft shops are the Shop located in The Station, right outside Richmond, which also has regular interesting art exhibitions upstairs (The Station), and the Fleece in Reeth, which is a craft cooperative (Fleece).
-Finally, mention must be made of the Josephine & John Bowes Museum in Barnard Castle, with over thirty galleries of paintings, ceramics and other works of art (www.bowesmuseum.org.uk).
+The Yorkshire Dales and the neighboring Lake District and North York Moors National Parks are home to many fine potters, furniture makers, landscape painters and many other artists and craftspeople (Brigantia).
+In the past several years, Reeth has developed into quite a center for craftspeople and artists and a pleasant afternoon can be spent browsing in the workshops in the Reeth Dales Centre.
+Cumbria is the home of one of the finest pottery festivals in England, Potfest, which is held for three days at the beginning of june(Potfest).
+The world famous Swaledale Woollens, where many of the goods for sale are hand knit in Swaledale, is located in Muker (Swaledale Woollens).
+The best nearby craft shops are the Fleece in Reeth, which is a craft cooperative (Fleece), the Old School Art Gallery & Craft Centre in Muker (Old School Art Gallery & Craft Centre), and the Heather & Grouse in Askrigg (Heather & Grouse).
+The Station, right outside Richmond, has regular interesting art exhibitions (The Station), Finally, mention must be made of the Josephine & John Bowes Museum in Barnard Castle, with over thirty galleries of paintings, ceramics and other works of art (Bowes Museum).

 5. Restaurants and Gastropubs.
 The area has many fine restaurants and gastropubs.
-Notable among the gastropubs are the CB Inn in Arkengarthdale (www.cbinn.co.uk), the Punch Bowl in Low Row (www.punchbowl-swaledale.co.uk), which you could walk to from High Smarber if you are feeling ambitious, and the Blue Lion in East Witton (www.thebluelion.co.uk).
+Notable among the gastropubs and restaurants are the CB Inn in Arkengarthdale (the CB Inn), the Punch Bowl Inn in Low Row (the Punch Bowl), which you can walk to from High Smarber if you are feeling ambitious, the Blue Lion in East Witton (the Blue Lion), the Sandpiper Inn in Leyburn (the Sandpiper Inn), and Wilfred Canteen in Richmond (Wilfred Canteen).

-If you enjoy visiting breweries, there are three different breweries that are open to the public in North Yorkshire: Black Sheep (www.blacksheepbrewery.com) and Theakstons (www.theakstons.co.uk), both in Masham; the North Yorkshire Brewing Co.; and York Brewery (www.york-brewery.co.uk).
+If you enjoy visiting breweries, there are two major regional breweries that are open to the public in North Yorkshire: Black Sheep (Black Sheep Brewery) and Theakstons (Theakstons), both in Masham.

 7. Tea Shops.
 There are many fine tea shops in the dales.
-Among the ones that we have enjoyed the most are the Overton House Cafe in Reeth (www.overtonhousecafe.co.uk), Serendipity at the north end of the Leyburn market place (www.serendipityinteriors.co.uk), the Cafe at the Dales Bike Center in Fremington, between Reeth and Grinton, which has a cake special on Fridays and where you can rent bikes (Dales Bike Centre) and the Muker Teashop.
+Among the ones that we have enjoyed the most are the the Cafe & Bakery at the Dales Bike Center in Fremington, between Reeth and Grinton, which has a soup and cake special on Tuesdays and where you can rent bikes (Dales Bike Centre) and the Muker Teashop (the Muker Tea Shop).

 8. Yearly Events.
-Swaledale is home to four yearly events that are of great interest: the Tan Hill Show in May (the premier show for Swaledale sheep farmers) (Tan Hill Show); the Swaledale Festival in late May and early June (music and art exhibits) (www.swaledale-festival.org.uk); the Reeth Show at the end of August (a traditional agricultural show) (www.reethshow.co.uk); and the Muker Show in early September (another, albeit smaller, traditional agricultural show) (www.mukershow.co.uk).
+Swaledale is home to four yearly events that are of great interest: the Tan Hill Show in May (the premier show for Swaledale sheep farmers) (Tan Hill Show); the Swaledale Festival in late May and early June (music and art exhibits) (Swaledale Festival); the Reeth Show at the end of August (a traditional agricultural show) (Reeth Show); and the Muker Show in early September (another, albeit smaller, traditional agricultural show) (Muker Show).

 9. Food.
-In Wensleydale, the Wensleydale Creamery produces a range of traditional cheeses (www.wensleydale.co.uk).
-Leyburn has a market day every Friday that is particularly good for buying food, especially fish and meat.
+In Wensleydale, the Wensleydale Creamery produces a range of traditional cheeses (the Wensleydale Creamery).
+Leyburn has a market day every Friday that is particularly good for buying fish and vegetables.
 Reeth also has a Friday market with a very good butcher and cheese monger usually in attendance.
-There are also a number of farmers' markets active in the area at Richmond and Hawes (Farmers Markets).
+There are a number of farmers' markets active in the area at Richmond and Hawes (Farmers Markets).

 The best local supermarket is Campbell's in Leyburn, which has an excellent butcher and delicatessen, as well as a superb wine shop upstairs (Campbell's of Leyburn).

 There has been an explosion of farm shops featuring locally raised meat and other products and usually with a very good tea shop or cafe attached.
-Three farm shops are within an easy drive: Berry's Farm Shop & Cafe in Wensleydale (www.berrysfarmshop.com), Cross Lanes Organic Farm near Barnard Castle (www.crosslanesorganics.co.uk, and Mainsgill Farm Shop & Tea Room near Scotch Corner and Richmond (www.mainsgillfarm.co.uk).
+Three farm shops are within an easy drive: Fairhursts Farm Shop & Cafe in Wensleydale (Fairhursts Farm Shop), Cross Lanes Organic Farm near Barnard Castle (Cross Lanes), and Mainsgill Farm Shop & Tea Room near Scotch Corner and Richmond (Mainsgill).

 Mention should be made of The Station, right outside of Richmond, which has a micro-brewery (the Richmond Brewing Company), a bakery (The Angel's Share) and an ice cream shop (Archer's Jersey Ice Cream), all of which produce excellent and delicious products (The Station).